JaydenGrubb1/DMA/README.md

 | `_ANALYZE_PARALLEL_SCALE` | Scale the number of threads used by the analyze function | `1` |
 | `_IDENT_PARALLEL_SCALE` | Scale the number of threads used by the identify function | `1` |
 | `_USE_ITERATIVE_FFT` | Enable the iterative implementation of the FFT function | `true` |

+## Dependencies

+`DMA-GUI` requires DirectX 11 support.

+## Sample Data

+Sample data is provided in the `Sample Data` folder as part of the submission.
+The `DMA-CLI` application expects the data to be in the parent folder of the solution directory.
+The `DMA-GUI` does not require the data to be in any specific location as it will prompt the user to select the desired file.